Alt-right pipeline: Concerns and prevention

 Internet radicalization correlates with an increase in lone wolf attacks and domestic terrorism.
-The alt-right pipeline has been associated with the Christchurch mosque shootings, in which a far-right extremist killed 51 Muslim worshipers in Christchurch.
+The alt-right pipeline has been associated with the Christchurch mosque shootings, in which a far-right extremist killed 51 Muslim worshipers in Christchurch, who directly credited the Internet for the formation of his beliefs in his manifesto.
+The informal nature of radicalization through the alt-right pipeline allows radicalization to occur at an individual level, and radicalized individuals are able to live otherwise normal lives offline.
+This has complicated efforts by experts to track extremism and predict acts of domestic terrorism, as there is no reliable way of determining who has been radicalized or whether they are planning to carry out political violence.
+Harassment campaigns against perceived opponents of the alt-right movement are another common effect of radicalization.

 Many social media platforms have recognized the potential of radicalization and have implemented measures to limit its prevalence.
-High profile extremist commentators such as Alex Jones have been banned from several platforms, and platforms often have rules against hate speech and misinformation.
+High-profile extremist commentators such as Alex Jones have been banned from several platforms, and platforms often have rules against hate speech and misinformation.
 In 2019, YouTube announced a change to its recommendation algorithm to reduce conspiracy theory related content.
-Some extreme content, such as explicit deceptions of violence, are typically removed on most social media platforms.
+Some extreme content, such as explicit depictions of violence, are typically removed on most social media platforms.
 On YouTube, content that expresses support of extremism may have monetization features removed, may be flagged for review, or may have public user comments disabled.